Chicago Partnership for Health Promotion

 US Department of Agriculture/Illinois Department of Human Services (USDA)

-CPHP is supported by funding received from the USDA’s Supplemental Nutrition Assistance Program Education (formerly Food Stamps) through a grant to the Illinois Department of Human Services (IDHS).
+CPHP was supported by funding received from the USDA’s Supplemental Nutrition Assistance Program Education (formerly Food Stamps) through a grant to the Illinois Department of Human Services (IDHS).
+IDHS contracted with UIC for program delivery, monitoring and evaluation.